MicrosoftDocs/sql-docs/docs/ssdt/how-to-create-a-new-database-project.md

 6. Examine the hierarchy in the **Solution Explorer**.
 Expand the **dbo** folder and you'll find separate **Functions**, **Tables, and **Views** folders.
 Notice that the tables and function are grouped under their schema folders.

 7. Double-click **Products.sql** under **Tables**.
 The **Table Designer** opens, showing the visual interpretation of the table in the Columns Grid, and the script definition of the table in the Script Pane.
-This is identical to what we see in the [Manage Tables, Relationships, and Fix Errors](../ssdt/manage-tables-relationships-and-fix-errors.md)section.
+This is identical to what we see in the [Manage Tables, Relationships, and Fix Errors](../ssdt/manage-tables-relationships-and-fix-errors.md) section.

 8. Uncheck the **Allow Nulls** box for the **CustomerId** column.
 Press CTRL + S to save the file.